tarikozket/b2-sdk-python/README.md

     pip install --ignore-installed b2sdk

+# Documentation

+The documentation can be accessed at https://b2-sdk-python.readthedocs.io/en/master/.

 # Version policy

 b2sdk follows [Semantic Versioning](https://semver.org/) policy, so in essence the version number is MAJOR.MINOR.PATCH (for example 1.2.3) and: